 Next, you will see the Phases area for the Lifecycle along with a new Phase titled “New Phase 1” along with a summary of the contents of the Phase which right now just contains a single Transition.
 Click on the arrow next to the name of the Phase to expand it’s contents.
 Here you have the opportunity to rename the Phase to a name of your choosing, add Tasks or Approvals, and create Transitions.

-To add a Task, click “Add Task” and you will be presented with a window where you can enter a name for your task and add an Assignee.
+To add a Task, click “Add Task” and you will be presented with a window where you can enter a name for your task and select a Team, Group, or Assignee.
 The Assignee is the person who will be assigned the task and responsible for marking the task as “Complete” or “Failed”.
 A task can only have a single Assignee and it must be someone who is a licensed Agent in Tikit.
+Assigning a Task to a Team or Group will also cause the Task to show in the My Group Work view for all members of the Team or Group respectively.
+You can also assign additional Collaborators to a Task.
+Collaborators are treated the same as an Assignee and can also mark the Task as complete.

 Finally, you will see a section labelled Transitions.
 By default, the Phases in a Lifecycle flow in a linear fashion from beginning to end.
+A Phase is completed when all of the Tasks or Approvals within the Phase have been marked as complete or Approved/Denied.
 With Transitions you can alter the flow of your Lifecycle based on the outcomes of your Tasks and Approvals.
 Click on the arrow next to the name of the Transition to expand it’s contents.

 Here you have the opportunity to rename the Transition and change the behavior of the Transition from “Use Default Logic” to “Use Logic Builder”.
 The first option “Use Default Logic”, requires that all tasks and approvals in a Phase are completed before the Lifecycle moves to the next linear Phase in the Lifecycle.
 The second option, “Use Logic Builder” allows you to take manual control of your Transition and customize the behavior.
 This allows you to specify the behavior that happens when specific criteria are met by your Tasks and Approvals.
 For example, you can create a Transition that moves you back to a previous Phase in the Lifecycle if an Approval is rejected.